-The persons for whom the M.A.B.S. is designed are these: (1) individuals serving with Christian organizations in youth work, campus ministry, missionary activity, literature work, etc.; (2) teachers at the primary, secondary, or university level, administrators, and persons in other professions desiring biblical training for a more effective witness in society; and (3) lay persons carrying responsibility in the ministry of a local church who desire biblical study on a graduate level.
-It is not the purpose of this program to train biblical expositors, which is the primary aim of the four-year Master of Theology program.
+The persons for whom the M.A.B.S. is designed are these: (1) individuals serving with Christian organizations in youth work, campus ministry, missionary activity, literature work, etc.; (2) teachers at the primary, secondary, or university level, administrators, and persons in other professions desiring biblical training for a more effective witness in society; (3) lay persons carrying responsibility in the ministry of a local church who desire biblical study on a graduate level; and (4) wives of Dallas Seminary students.